Emerging Nanoelectronic Devices Research Laboratory (eNDR Lab)

 Good news for Anjusree - ChemComm just accepted. (doi.org/10.1039/D1CC00402F )

 Welcome to the emerging Nanoelectronic Devices Research Laboratory (eNDR Lab) at School of Physics, IISER Thiruvananthapuram.
-We are a group of experimentalists on Applied Condensed Matter Physics comprising of Ph.D., BS-MS major and minor, external major and summer visiting students.
+We are a group of experimentalists on Applied Condensed Matter Physics consisting of Ph.D., BS-MS major and minor, external major and summer visiting students.
 Our research group is involved in the fabrication and characterization of thin film devices using promising and emerging nanomaterials, which includes organic semiconductors, two-dimensional (2D) transition metal dichalcogenides (TMDCs), transparent amorphous oxides (TAOs), and varieties of quantum dots (QDs).
 Apart from the electronic and opto-electronic applications, we also engage in a meticulous way to study their plasmonic properties as a quasiparticle phenomena.

 Presently, our group is focused to work actively on the areas like Thin Film Transistors (TFTs), Plasmonics, Memristors & Neuromorphic Devices, 2D Materials, and Photovoltaics (PV).